benkeks/dgx9142/README.md

 I am more into theoretical computer science, print design and politics today.

-Over the last six years, DGX9142 has hardly been developed any further.
+Over the last ten years, DGX9142 has hardly been developed any further.
 The last public alpha was released in March 2008.
-So I and Steff decided to abandon the project.
-We don't want it to rot on our hard drives.
-Thus we release it.
-This final release is in a way the most unfinished version of DGX9142 that has ever been published: Some textures are missing, the net code most likely won't work properly, and there is no tweaked balancing.
+This final release is in a way the most unfinished version of DGX9142 that has ever been
+published: Some textures are missing, the net code most likely won't work properly, and there is no tweaked balancing.

-We hope you enjoy the game anyway. :)
+I hope you enjoy the game anyway. :)
-   -- 25 December 2015, Benjamin Bisping (aka Mr.Keks)

 ## 4. REDISTRIBUTION?